SajedHashemi/css-javascript-modalbox/README.md

 ```html
 <script src="modalBox.js"></script>
 ```
-**Note**: The path of the file should be changed relative to the storage address of the css file in the project.
+**Note**: The path of the file should be changed relative to the storage address of the css/js file in the project.

 #### Example:
 ```html